hapax/hapax.github.io/assets/benford.md

 #### Subestimates

-Let's return to Fermi estimates.
+There are two unreasonably effective tricks for Fermi estimates: geometric means, and factorising into subestimates.
-There are two unreasonably effective tricks: geometric means, which we have already covered, and factorising into subestimates.
+We've already covered geometric means, and
 The utility of factorisation is not obviously connected to log uniformity.
 If $Z = X + Y$ is a sum of independet random variables, the variance